 To make this stitch by hand sewing, you need to first roll the fabric edges very carefully by hand – if the fabric is not pliable enough, use some wetness ( just dip your hands in some water) and roll the edges as you make the stitch.

-Hide your knots inside the folds but if you do not want to make the knot at all, check out this post on starting the stitching with alternative to knots.
+Hide your knots inside the folds but if you do not want to make the knot at all, check out this post on starting the stitching with an alternative to knots.

 Make long slanting stitches on the edges catching both sides.